Lakpa Sherpa is the Managing Director of Expedition Base. He has been a mountain guide

 company in Nepal from 2009 until forming Expedition Base with new partner, Lhakpa Gelu

-Sherpa, in 2017.
+Sherpa, in 2017, with the support and input of his now wife, Chris.
 Lakpa also featured in international publication National Geographic magazine in November 2014.
 Lakpa is fluent in English, Tibetan, Sherpa, Nepali, Hindi and Urdu.